 This is not about “leftover honey” because that just doesn’t happen; apparently honey keeps forever although I would recommend keeping it cool and dark!
 (Too cool and it may crystallise in which case just stand the jar in a pan of warm water and stir a bit till it clears again.)
 This being the case anyone that puts a best before date on it is just having a laugh.
 This post concerns honey you don’t quite know what to do with or if you have too much - see the bottom of this post for a picture of when I had too much honey - behind the wardrobe!

 15 things to do with Not Leftover Honey

-~ Drizzle over ice cream – vanilla ice cream sprinkled with salted peanuts with a trail of honey snaking over it is deliciously different.
+4. Drizzle over ice cream – vanilla ice cream (easy peasy recipe in my ebook!) sprinkled with salted peanuts with a trail of honey snaking over it is deliciously different.

-~ Honeyed Blue Cheese on Toast - this works very well with Brie too.
+10. Honeyed Blue Cheese on Toast - trust me, this is delicious.

 Honey Ice Cream

 500 ml double cream

 200 g condensed milk

 200 g runny honey at room temperature

 ~ Fold in the honey.